 This course 2XVS leads to PGCE (M) QTS.
-Further clarity on the significance of different teacher training qualifications can be found here.
+The significance of different teacher training qualifications can be found here.

 Lectures would include teaching, assessing, classroom management and child protection.
 Subject seminars are led by your university tutor.